Breathing New Life Into a Capital City with P3 Funding

 Increase public funding

 The Topeka City Council approved a project budget of nearly $5 million, funded by utility operating funds, general obligation bonds and a half-cent retailers’ sales tax.
 An additional $800,000 from a previous budget increased the threshold even more.
-Transient guest tax, or “bed tax,” will help fund three projects, including an entertainment plaza and the restoration of the historic Jayhawk Theatre.
+Transient guest tax, or “bed tax,” will help fund projects like Evergy Plaza, a 45,000-square-foot entertainment space opening in 2020 in the shadow of the Kansas Statehouse.
+Bartlett & West is overseeing landscape architecture around the plaza, which will feature a 50-foot performance stage, digital screen, programmable fountains, fireplaces and an ice rink during winter.

 Inspire private funding